There are 7 key factors to understanding successful crystal oscillator circuit design. These include:

-To measure the actual drive level of a crystal oscillator circuit, you can insert a resistor into the crystal circuit.
+To measure the actual drive level of a crystal oscillator circuit, you can insert a resistor into it.
 The voltage drop across the resistor can then be read to calculate the current and power dissipation.
-Of course, make sure the resistor is removed after this measurement.
+Of course, make sure you remove the resistor after this measurement.

 5. Frequency vs. Mode

 A crystal oscillator's frequency can be restricted by physical dimensions.
 Sometimes, this might be the length and width for certain applications.
 Other times, it may be the thickness of the quartz crystal itself.
 The thinner the quartz wafer, the higher the frequency will be.
 The thickness of the quartz wafer typically becomes too thin for processing around the 30 MHz level.

 If you need an oscillator with a frequency higher than the limiting frequency, you can take advantage of fundamental frequencies.
 A fundamental frequency is defined as "the lowest frequency which is produced by the oscillation of the whole of an object, as distinct from the harmonics of higher frequency."
 If a crystal has a fundamental frequency of 10 MHz, it can also oscillate at 3, 5, 7, etc. times the fundamental frequency.
 Therefore, the oscillator can oscillate at 30 MHz, 50 MHz, 70 MHz, etc. These are the frequency's overtones.

 When use of an overtone frequency is needed, a crystal manufacturer must design the crystal to operate at the desired overtone frequency.
 Never try to order a fundamental mode crystal and then operate it at another desired overtone because crystal manufacturing processes are different for fundamental and overtone crystals.